yuanyue-liu-group/CP-VASP/README.md

     https://github.com/henniggroup/VASPsol/issues/43.</p>

 # Installation
-<p>Please fill out the request form at the link below.
-We will subsequently give you access to the patch files. <br>
+<p>Due to the VASP copyright, we cannot share the patch directly on Github.
+However, you can fill out the request form at the link below, and we will subsequently give you access to the patch files. <br>
     https://docs.google.com/forms/d/e/1FAIpQLSdjinABLY26jora50jedL5X6bj5Pc7BTeys5pmclstlWs46Lw/viewform </p>

 <p>If you are using VASPsol++, use the cp-vaspol++.patch file.
 If you are instead using VASPsol, use the cp-vaspsol.patch file.
 To apply the patch, navigate to the /src directory in your VASP folder and copy the appropriate patch file into it.
 Then execute the following command (assuming you are using VASPsol++):